astronomer/astro-docs/enterprise/v0.25/09_resources/03_cli-reference.md

 ## astro deployment update

-This command appends an IAM role to the Webserver, Scheduler, and Worker pods within an Airflow Deployment on the platform.
-Only applicable to teams running Astronomer Enterprise on Amazon EKS or Google GCP.
+Updates various parts of an Airflow Deployment on Astronomer, including metadata, deployment methods, and Executor type.
+Can also be used to append IAM roles to the Webserver, Scheduler, and Worker pods for Deployments running on Amazon EKS or Google GCP.

 ### Usage

-Run `astro deployment update <your-deployment-id> --cloud-role=<iam-arn> [flags]` to append an IAM role to your Deployment.
+Run `astro deployment update <your-deployment-id> [flags]` to update a Deployment.
 The Deployment ID can be found by running `astro deployment list`.

 > **Note:** Only the `--cloud-role` flag is specified with a `--`.
 Additional flags should be written without a leading `--`.